Generalized Dirichlet-process-means for $f$-separable distortion measures: Conclusion

 \section{Conclusion}

 In this paper, we generalized the average distortion of DP-means to $f$-separable distortion measures by using a monotonically increasing function $f$.
 If the function $f$ has an inverse function $f^{-1}$, the $f$-separable distortion measure can be expressed by $f$-mean.
 We classified the function $f$ into three types, linear, convex and concave.
 These three types correspond to the original average distortion, distortion measures approaching the maximum distortion, and those with robustness against outliers respectively.
 We showcased two kinds of functions including the parameter $\beta$.
 The objective function constituted by these functions can change the characteristics according to the value of the parameter $\beta$.
 Furthermore, based on this generalized objective function, an algorithm with guaranteed convergence was constructed.
 Like the original DP-means, this algorithm has the computational complexity of the linear order of the number of data.
 In order to evaluate the robustness against outliers, we derived the influence function on the general form of the function $f$ and showed the necessary condition for the influence function to be bounded.
 For each concrete example of the function $f$, we examined the condition under which the boundedness of the influence function holds.
 We proved that the log-sum-exp function showed the robustness against outliers regardless of the Bregman divergence.
 Although the above discussion assumes the Bregman divergence as pseudo-distance, we also showed that the same argument holds true for the total Bregman divergence.
 In addition, experiments using real datasets demonstrated that the generalized DP-means improves the performance of the original DP-means.
+Although the generalized DP-means is scalable to high-dimensional data computationally, its clustering performance can be under question if the Bregman divergence is naively defined for example simply additively with respect to dimension.
+In such a case, it can be a remedy for high-dimensional data to combine dimension reduction techniques such as non-negative matrix factorization (NMF) \cite{nmf}, $t$-distributed stochastic neighbor embedding ($t$-SNE) \cite{t-sne}, and deep autoencoders \cite{Goodfellow-et-al-2016}.
 Our future research will include analysis of the generalization error consisting of the bias and variance in the estimation of the cluster centers.
 This will led to a principled design of a combination of the function $f$ and the Bregman divergence (or pseudo-distance) by investigating the trade-off between the generalization error and the robustness.